June 03, 2013

 When you think of online PR, you might think of submitting press releases digitally.
 But online PR has evolved into much more than that.
-In some ways, it is very similar to traditional PR in the sense that it’s about influencing people rather than buying placement for brand content.
+In some ways, it is very similar to traditional PR in the sense that it's about influencing people rather than buying placement for brand content.
 The influence could result in a story in a magazine, newspaper or blog.
-It could also result in other online pick-up, including social media.
+It could also result in other online pick-up, including by social media influencers.